 I only recently realized how useful skip counting is when it comes to multiplication.
 We didn’t learn repeated addition as kids and I never made the connection between skip counting as multiplication.

-But if kids can memorize skip counting, they can definitely multiple!
+But if kids can memorize skip counting, they can definitely multiply!
 Each skill goes hand in hand.
 And I think a child that masters skip counting will have a much easier time with multiplying later on.
 So might as well practice as much as possible!

 How to Set Up the Pirate Skip Counting Puzzles